 Below are some current projects from the McCullough lab:

 Dung beetles play an essential role in maintaining healthy ecosystems.
 They degrade and bury animal waste, which aerates and restores nutrients to the soil, promotes plant growth, controls populations of dung-dwelling flies and parasites, and improves soil structure.
 The benefits of these ecosystem services are estimated at $5.9 billion per year in the United States, so protecting dung beetle communities is ecologically and economically important.
-We are conducting field surveys to characterize the abundance and diversity of dung beetles in urban forests in Massachusetts, including at Clark’s Hadwen Arboretum just half a mile from campus.
-The most abundant beetles from our pitfall traps is the tunneling species Onthophagus orpheus, a beautiful, iridescent beetle that is native to forested areas of the eastern United States.
-We are studying its emergence patterns, diet preferences, fighting and sneaking behaviors, and parental care.
+We are conducting field surveys to characterize the abundance and diversity of dung beetles in urban parks and forests in Massachusetts, including at Clark’s Hadwen Arboretum just half a mile from campus.
+One of the most abundant beetles from our pitfall traps is the tunneling species Onthophagus orpheus, a beautiful, iridescent beetle that is native to forested areas of the eastern United States.
+We are studying its evolutionary ecology and using it as a model to learn about the impact of urbanization on sexual selection and behavior.

 Form and function of animal weapons